-ltem Indicator, Button Or Connector lcon Description 9 Power-on indicator/ system state indicator/ power button for system board 3 NOTE: On ACPI-compliant operating systems, turning off the system using the power button causes the system to perform a graceful shutdown before power to the system is turned off.
-NOTE: To force an ungraceful shutdown, press and hold the power button for 5 seconds.
-2 System identification indicator/button for system board 1 0 The identification button can be used to locate a particular system and system board within a chassis.
-4 System identification indicator/button for system board 2 When the button is pushed, the system's blue status indicator on the front and back blink until the 6 System identification indicator/button for system board 4 button is pushed again.
-8 System identification indicator/button for system board 3 5 Hard Drives Up to twelve hot-swappable 3.5- inch hard drives.
+ltem Indicator, Button Or Connector lcon Description 2 System identification indicator/button for system board 1 0 The identification button can be used to locate a particular system and system board within a chassis.
+4 System identification indicator/button for system board 2 When the button is pushed, the blue system status indicator on the front and back blink until the 6 System identification indicator/button for system board 4 button is pushed again.
+8 System identification indicator/button for system board 3 5 Hard Drives Up to twelve hot-swappable 3.5-inch hard drives.
 Up to twenty four hot-swappable 2.5-inch hard drives.
 Drive Cover Applicable only for 2.5-inch hard drive system.
 This is not a usable drive slot.